mvonballmo/Assessment/dev-notes.md

     - Implementation
     - Notes
 33. That's all I've got time for.
 POC is ready.
 Have to add tests for Common.php later.
+34. Improve querying API to use generator functions
+35. Use type hints (IDE was stuck on PHP 5.6)